Benjamin Nathan: Death

 In July 1870, the weather was very hot in New York City and the Nathan family were staying at their country home in Morristown, New Jersey.
 Benjamin Nathan regularly commuted from New Jersey to New York City and on occasion would spend the night at his townhouse on 23rd Street.
 Benjamin Nathan, along with two of his sons, Frederick and Washington, arrived unannounced to the townhouse on the night of July 28.
 The house was in the process of redecoration, so Nathan had to sleep on a makeshift bed made of mattresses.
 Both of his sons went out that night, with Frederick returning home at around 11:15 pm, and Washington returning home later than anticipated between midnight and 1:00 am due to a violent thunderstorm.

-Washington woke up the next morning early, as plans were made to accompany their father to the synagogue for a memorial.
+Washington woke up the next morning early, as plans were made to accompany their father to the synagogue for a memorial for Benjamin's late wife.
 Around 6:00 am he discovered the body of his father lying on the floor.
 Washington called for his brother Frederick and they eventually ran out to the street to call for a police officer.
 It appeared that Benjamin Nathan died from blunt force trauma.

 The announcement of the murder caused a great sensation in New York City.
 The mayor and Nathan's widow offered a reward and the New York Stock Exchange opened that day with the flag flying at half-mast.

 The press and the public largely considered his son Washington Nathan as the prime suspect, though his motive would have been unclear.
 The case remains unsolved.

 Aaron B. Rollins was the coroner who investigated the death.